kevinji/advent-of-code-2018/README.md

-# advent-of-code-2018
+# Advent of Code 2018
-Solutions to the Advent of Code 2018 puzzles.
+OCaml solutions to the Advent of Code 2018 puzzles.